 But if there is one silver lining to her legacy, it is that the name Typhoid Mary is also evoked in modern-day conversations related to the overlap between public health and individual civil liberties.

-Now that you’ve learned the true story of Mary ‘Typhoid Mary’ Mallon, take a look inside the devastating 1918 Spanish Flu pandemic that left 50 million dead.
-Next, discover what started the 14th century Black Plague that wiped out half of Europe.
+Now that you’ve learned the true story of Mary Mallon, better known as “Typhoid Mary,” take a look inside the devastating 1918 Spanish Flu pandemic that left 50 million dead.
+Then, discover what started the 14th century Black Plague that wiped out half of Europe.